Overview

 Features

-• Flux-Friendly Architecture: Mutty is ideal for Flux/Redux-like state management.
-It enables an immutable state store with convenient mutable draft updates.
-You can apply changes in a reducer-style function using Mutty’s helpers, and still maintain predictability and immutability of state transitions.
+Flux-Friendly Architecture: Mutty is ideal for Flux/Redux-like state management.
+It enables an immutable state store with convenient mutable draft updates in reducer-style functions, while keeping state transitions predictable and immutable.

 How It Works (Summary)